4dcu-be/4dcu.be/_posts/2020-03-13-Jekyll-Blog.md

 ---

-This blog is build using [Jekyll], which can be used to generate a static website based on a set of templates (for the layout) and markdown files (for the content).
+This blog is built using [Jekyll], which can be used to generate a static website based on a set of templates (for the layout) and markdown files (for the content).
 The main advantage is that GitHub pages can be leveraged to host those static pages for free.
 However, while there are plenty of great [themes] available, some features I really wanted are usually not included.
 Fortunately, [Jekyll] supports plugins to fill those gaps, here you'll read about some plugins